 The country remained under Arab rule until 1090 when it was conquered by Count Rogerio I of Sicily and controlled by the Kingdom of Sicily until the 16th century.
 In 1266, the Maltese islands and Sicily were taken over by Charles I of Anjou who gave them to Peter III of Aragon in 1283.

-In 1530, in an attempt to strengthen the southern borders of his domain against the advances of the Ottoman empire, Charles V of Spain gave the islands to the Hospitaller Order of St John of Jerusalem, a religious military order founded at the beginning of the crusades.
+In 1530, in an attempt to strengthen the southern borders of his domain against the advances of the Ottoman empire, Charles V, Emperor of the Holy Roman Empire, gave the islands to the Hospitaller Order of St John of Jerusalem, a religious military order founded at the beginning of the crusades.
 The fate of Malta and this military monastic order, nowadays known as the “Order of Malta”, were bound together for the next three centuries.

 Malta in the contemporary ages